EnsembleUI/ensemble_docs/pages/authentication/firebase.md

 Go to the Authentication section of your Firebase project, and enable Authentication.
 After that, enable Google as the sign-in method.

+#### Enable Sign in with Phone

+If you want to enable phone authentication, you will need to enable Phone as the sign-in method.
+You can also add phone numbers to the list of test numbers for your project.

 #### Add iOS app

 Under project settings, add iOS app to your Firebase project.
 As you go through the steps, you will download a file named `GoogleService-Info.plist` .
 We will use details from this file later on.